smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-management-api.md

 ```

 #### POST /v1.0/campaigns/{campaignId}/update_enable

+**As of 2025/09/24 this endpoint is no longer available for non-dynamic ads accounts.**

 Change campaign `enable` field to `true` or `false`. (`true` means deliverable state, and `false` means *NOT* deliverable state)